MDE Intelligence

 • 2) Vision papers, experience papers or demos: 5 pages.

-Submissions must be uploaded through EasyChair in the following link https://easychair.org/conferences/?conf=mdeintelligence2023.
+Submissions must be uploaded through EasyChair in the following link https://easychair.org/conferences/?conf=mdeintelligence2024.

 All submissions will follow a single-blind review process where each paper will be reviewed by at least 3 members of the program committee.
 They will value the relevance and interest for discussions that will take place at the workshop.
-Accepted papers will be published in the joint workshop proceedings published by the IEEE.
+Accepted papers will be published in the joint workshop proceedings published by the ACM.

 IMPORTANT DATES